wr1159/guess-the-human/README.md

 ### Game Setup

-A user creates a game board (grid with walls and yellow points).
+A user creates a game board (grid with walls with yellow and red balls).

 The player selects a map to play on.